-How to Make the Best Homemade Chocolate Chip Cookies
+How to Make Chocolate Chip Cookies

-As chocolate chip cookie batter chills, it improves.
-A night or two in the refrigerator helps the flour absorb moisture in the dough from the egg.
-This makes the cookies even more chewy, thicker, and they taste even better.
+Even though you can bake immediately, chilling cookie dough makes better cookies.
+A night or two in the refrigerator helps the flour absorb moisture in the dough from the egg, making the cookies chewier, thicker, and taste even better.

-How to Freeze Homemade Cookie Dough
+How to Freeze Chocolate Chip Cookie Dough

 Since it’s just the two of us, we freeze cookie dough all the time.
 Frozen cookie dough will last in the freezer up to 3 months.
 Here’s how to do it: